 Use virtual meeting software applications such as MS teams

-Stay in touch with others on campus by phone/ video link

 Only use lifts where required and 1 person per lift

 Limit your footfall across the campus to essential areas

-Staggering of breaks to minimise interactions and take breaks with personnel in your work area while maintaining 2m social distancing.
+Staggering of breaks to minimise interactions and take breaks with personnel in your work area.
 Avoid mixing with others outside of your direct work group.

 Bring your own food and drinks when the catering services have been suspended .